MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMAssignableDevice.md

 ### -VM

-Specifies the virtual machine on which the device is to be assigned.
+Specifies the virtual machine to which the device is to be assigned.

 ```yaml
 Type: VirtualMachine[]